smandapati1/Personal-portfolio/README.md

-a mini summary of my work, placed in a website
+a mini summary of who i am, placed in a website